fbrowther/Citi-Bike-Analytics-Project-Using-Tableau/README.md

 As a part of this project, I was required to analyse the chosen data (month/year) to look for significant insights to report.

-## Important questions that was asked, included -
+## Important questions that were asked, included -
     (1) How many trips have been recorded in total during the chosen period?
     (2) By what percentage has total ridership grown?
     (3) How have the proportions of short-term customers and annual subscribers changed?